 Texas is known for its great food: barbecue, sweet tea, brisket, pies... the list goes on.
-Many people love heading to restaurants in Tyler and across Texas for a bite to eat.
-Unfortunately, it isn’t just humans that are attracted to Tyler restaurants.
+Many people love heading to restaurants across Texas for a bite to eat.
+Unfortunately, it isn’t just humans that are attracted to restaurants.
 Pests may also find themselves coming back for more, especially German cockroaches.
-If you own a commercial kitchen in Tyler, here’s what you need to know about protecting your kitchen from cockroaches.
+If you own a commercial kitchen, here’s what you need to know about protecting your kitchen from cockroaches.

 Pests in Commercial Kitchens